 me.
 Indeed, these are

-personal profiles (and I'm on my phone a lot)... so you'll also get to know a little bit
+personal social media profiles (and I'm on my phone quite a bit)... so you'll also get to know a little bit

-more about me, Frank / Mr. Yagami.
+more about me, Frank Joseph / Mr. Yagami.
 I

 irrelevant posts.
 Thanks to those in the FGC who make fighting